Ryu0118/swiftui-simplex-architecture/README.md

 # swiftui-simple-architecture
-A Library of simple architectures with excellent performance that decouples state changes from SwiftUI's View
+A Library of simple architectures that decouples state changes from SwiftUI's View

 ## Installation
 ```Swift